Roll film: History

-In 1881 a farmer in Cambria, Wisconsin, Peter Houston, invented the first roll film camera.
-His younger brother David, filed the patents for various components of Peter's camera.
+In 1881, a farmer in Cambria, Wisconsin, Peter Houston, invented the first roll film camera.
+His younger brother, David, filed the patents for various components of Peter's camera.

 David Henderson Houston (born June 14, 1841; died May 6, 1906), originally from Cambria, Wisconsin, patented the first holders for flexible roll film.
 Houston moved to Hunter in Dakota Territory in 1880.
-He was issued an 1881 patent for a roll film holder which he licensed to George Eastman (it was used in Eastman's Kodak 1888 box camera).
-Houston sold the patent (and an 1886 revision) outright to Eastman for $5000 in 1889.
+He was issued an 1881 patent for a roll film holder that he licensed to George Eastman and was used in Eastman's Kodak 1888 box camera.
+Houston sold the patent and an 1886 revision outright to Eastman for $5000 in 1889.
 Houston continued developing the camera, creating 21 patents for cameras or camera parts between 1881 and 1902.
-In 1912 his estate transferred the remainder of his patents to Eastman.
+In 1912, his estate transferred the remainder of his patents to Eastman.